Logo-jskums

 Original Article

-Probable role of PI3K/Akt/mTOR signaling pathway in the antidepressant-like effects of modafinil in a mouse model of maternal separation stress
+Possible involvement of the PI3K/Akt/mTOR signaling pathway in the antidepressant-like effects of modafinil in a mouse model of maternal separation stress

 Abstract